-Objective 1: providing Policies that set out the provision to be made for minerals and waste development within Suffolk, taking into account the need to move waste management up the waste hierarchy, waste net self-sufficiency, and the contribution that can be made from recycled aggregates.
+Objective 1: providing Policies that set out the provision to be made for minerals and waste development within Suffolk, taking into account the waste hierarchy and the contribution that can be made from recycled aggregates.

-Objective 2: providing a Key Diagram that illustrates a spatial strategy for the location of minerals and waste development and shows centres of population (as an indication of sources of waste arisings and aggregates demand), transport links and areas of constraint.
+Objective 2: providing a Key Diagram that indicates proposed minerals and waste development, centres of population (as an indication of sources of waste arisings and aggregates demand), transport links and areas of constraint.